Leos-Khai/stardew-access/docs/changelogs/latest.md

 - Added more events to trigger object tracker refresh
 - Fixed the change of direction sound whilst using grid movement.
 - Fixed a bug where watered crops would remain in the pending category instead of moving to the crops category.
+- Temporarily reverted commit eab8f4f, as it was causing issues in some menus such as advanced game options
+- Reintroduced grid movement map transition sounds.
+Reverted 3fc12bbf54614be241356781dcf5b494aec1b862

 ### Tile Tracker Changes